Steel Legs for 28 Inch Desks

 This blog is adapted from a video from Blacktail Studio, a Youtuber and craftsman who creates fine furniture and home decor, who is also a dear customer of Flowyline Design.

-This giant slab desk was made from one of the most underrated and beautiful wood species in all of North America.
-Clients often want walnut (understandably), but this client thought a little outside the box and we were able to find a gorgeous piece of locally salvaged wood from a very small sawmill (like just a guy and a chainsaw small).
+Today, they created an oversized desk from what they consider one of the most underrated, beautiful, and occasionally affordable wood species in all of North America.
+Clients often want walnuts (understandably), but this client thought a little outside the box and we were able to find a gorgeous piece of locally salvaged wood from a very small sawmill (like just a guy and a chainsaw small).
+Let’s discover how to attach slab legs to a table top and elevate your own desk creation with us!

 This desk is essentially going to be a big single slab solid wood desk with a kind of a hybrid live edge aspect to it.